 The number in parentheses after an answer indicates the page number on which that answer is found in the text.
 An AV before the page number indicates that the answer is found on that page in American Voices.
-When an answer is found in one of the twelve suggested literature titles, the name of the book is listed.

 - 1. What are four reasons for studying history?
 History is our story; history helps us understand the present; history helps us learn from the past; God teaches us that history is important.
 (3-5) - 2.
 What are some ways in which studying history helps you know more about yourself?
 We are descendants of immigrants; we are influenced by the section of the country in which we live; our grandparents' experiences influenced our parents and they influence us.
 (3-4) - 3.
 How does learning about both heroes and charlatans help us?
 We are ennobled by those who have done good and convicted by those who have done wrong.
 (4) - 4.
 How does history help us to evaluate what we hear from the media today?
 It helps us see that we have faced and survived other serious crises, that today's products may someday be only memories, and that today's brilliance may be tomorrow's nonsense.
 (4) - 5.
 What did George Santayana say about people who cannot remember the past?
 They are condemned to repeat it.
 (5) - 6.
 How are the abolitionist movement and the prolife movement parallel?
 They both have stood for ideas that are out of the mainstream.
 (5) - 7.
 What are some incidents in Scripture that show that history is important to God?
 Moses' reminders to the Israelites about events during their journey; Joshua's reminders of the Israelites' history; the Levites' prayer after the captives had returned from captivity; Stephen's defense before the Jewish leaders (5,6) - 8.
 What was one purpose of the annual festivals that God commanded Israel to observe?
 To help their history be personal and help Israel stay faithful (6) - 9.
 How is the timing of Jesus' coming presented in the Bible?
 At a specific time in history (6) - 10.
 God is working out His plan for human history until when?
 Until time on earth ends and eternity begins (6)